ephect-io/documentation/README.md

 - useProps: to ensure a property can be used,
 - useQueryArgument: to filter the value passed as parameter to the query,
-- useSlot: to bind variables embedded in slots to the parent component.
+- useSlot: to bind variables nested in slots to the parent component.

 ## CLI tool *egg*